Pineapple Upside Down Cake

 Prepare topping.
 I like to first blot the pineapple sand cherries to remove excess liquid so it doesn’t add extra moisture to the cake.
 Pour the melted butter into the bottom of the cake pan then sprinkle brown sugar evenly over the melted butter.

-Arrange pineapple slices in sugar mixture (8 on the bottom, and cut the remaining 3 slices in half and place around the sides of the pan).
+Arrange the whole rings in sugar mixture (8 pineapple rings on the bottom, and cut the remaining 3 pineapple slices in half and place around the sides of the pan).
 Place a cherry in the center of each pineapple slice and in the center of the pan and around the sides.

 Combine dry ingredients.
-Sift together flour, baking powder and salt in a small mixing bowl and set aside.
+Whisk together flour, baking powder and salt in a small mixing bowl and set aside.

 Mix butter, oil and sugar.
 In a large mixing bowl, whisk together the melted butter, oil and sugar until combined.